 Louis Vitali, '79, '84, Gives Back to Manhattan in Gratitude for Education and Lifelong Friendships

-Lou Vitali (center) with the Band of Italian-American Brothers from Manhattan College ’79-’81.
+Lou Vitali (center) with the Band of Italian-American Brothers from Manhattan University ’79-’81.
 “This is why I give to Manhattan.”

 A first-generation American, Louis "Lou" Vitali grew up in the Morris Park section of the Bronx, New York.
 His father, an artisan, came to the United States in 1930.
 Through a commitment to hard work and business know-how, his parents were able to open a shop that designed and crafted statues.

 Lou followed his parents' example in every way.
-A graduate of Cardinal Spellman High School, he entered Manhattan College in 1975 with nearly 70 of his classmates.
-To help pay his way during college, he cut grass at Calvary Cemetery in Queens for four summers and worked part-time for his father.
+A graduate of Cardinal Spellman High School, he entered Manhattan University in 1975 with nearly 70 of his classmates.
+To help pay his way during University, he cut grass at Calvary Cemetery in Queens for four summers and worked part-time for his father.

 © Pentera, Inc. Planned giving content.
 All rights reserved.